JustArtiom/wrapdactyl/README.md

 Retrieves information about the specified server
 - Value 1 - Required - Server id
 - Value 2 - Nullable - Options Object
-    - egg: true - Information about the egg the server uses
+    - egg - Information about the egg the server uses
-    - subusers: true - List of subusers on the server
+    - subusers - List of subusers on the server
 ```js
 ptero.client.servers.fetch('server id', { egg: true, subusers: true });
 ```